pzivich/Delicatessen/docs/Built-in Equations.rst

 -------------------------------------

 First, we use the inverse probability weighting (IPW) estimator, which models the probability of :math:`A` conditional on :math:`W`.
-In general, the IPW estimator for the mean difference can be written as
+In general, the Horvitz-Thompson IPW estimator for the mean difference can be written as

 .. math::